catamphetamine/libphonenumber-js/README.md

 const asYouTypeCustomCountries = asYouType(metadata)
 ```

-For utilizing "tree-shaking" in ES6-capable bundlers (e.g. Webpack 2) `libphonenumber-js/custom.es6` may be used.
+For utilizing "tree-shaking" in ES6-capable bundlers (e.g. Webpack 2) `libphonenumber-js/custom.es6` may be used instead.

 ## Contributing